mitushaa/Leetcode-Solutions-JavaScript/Arrays/README.md

 **Creating New Arrays from Existing Arrays**<br>
 **concat()** function allows you to put together two or more arrays to create a new array **splice()** function allows you to create a new array from a subset of an existing array

+**Mutator Functions**<br>
+JavaScript has a set of mutator functions that allow you to modify the contents of an array without referencing the individual elements.